friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\missing_colon_while.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError"""
-       2:
-    -->3: while True  # a comment
+       3: while True  # a comment
-                ----^
+                    ^

     You wrote a `while` loop but
     forgot to add a colon `:` at the end